Minimum Approach Distance (MAD): A High Voltage Safety Guide

 A Qualified Person crossing the Restricted Approach Boundary must wear PPE to protect against shock, which typically includes voltage-rated gloves with protectors and insulated tools.
 Depending on the concurrent arc flash risk assessment, additional arc-rated clothing and face protection may also be required. - Why is de-energization preferred over working near energized parts?

-De-energizing equipment to create an Electrically Safe Work Condition is the only way to completely eliminate the shock and arc flash hazards.
-It is the top priority in the hierarchy of risk controls and is always safer than relying on PPE and safe work practices to protect against an existing hazard.
+De-energizing equipment to create an Electrically Safe Work Condition is the only way to eliminate shock and arc flash hazards completely.
+It is the top priority in the hierarchy of risk controls and is always safer than relying solely on PPE and work practices to protect against remaining hazards.

 Continuing Education by State